 - Engagement with extracurricular activities and sport. (during non covid times)

 - Speech and Language therapy (SALT)

-The Headteacher reports to the Governors, progress made towards diminishing the difference.
-The link Governor for Pupil Premium is Rachael Martin and she meets with the Headteacher once a term to discuss progress and impact in more detail this is then general points are then shared at full Governors meetings.
+The Headteacher reports to the Governors on all children however, there is a speicifc focus on children who are PP and PP+ where there is a difference between national data and where the children are she reports on impacts of measures to diminsh the difference.
+The link Governor for Pupil Premium is Alice MacGowan.
+She meets with the Headteacher once a term to discuss progress and impact in more detail.
+The general points are then shared at full Governors meetings.

 The governors ensure that there is an annual statement to parents on how the PP funding has been used.
 This task is carried out within the requirements published by the Department for Education.